LowLevelSubmarine/Tronic/README.md

 ## Install to host
 1. Clone the repo with ``` git clone https://github.com/LowLevelSubmarine/Tronic.git ```
 2. Compile the repo with ``` gradle shadowJar ``` (You could use the gradlew or gradlew.bat scripts as well)
-3. Just start the buildet jar in build/libs
+3. Just start the built jar in build/libs
 4. Configure the bot by filling your Discord Bot-Token and your Discord user id as a host in the generated config.json
 5. Have fun & enjoy!